Initiative

 What Difference Do Cooperatives Make was designed to determine if a measurable social and economic “cooperative difference” exists for members and communities where cooperatives operate.

-The project was conducted over four years, examining the difference primary cooperative societies are making in the lives of their members across four countries – Kenya, Peru, Philippines, and Poland.
+The project examines the difference primary cooperative societies are making in the lives of their members across seven countries – Kenya, Peru, Philippines, Poland, Honduras, El Salvador, and Guatemala.
 The research was designed to examine the hypothesized “cooperative difference,” … and to present its findings at a high level, grounding research findings within national contexts.
+Download the research below!

 How do cooperatives achieve powerful, multi-faceted impact on members and communities?
 By letting members decide.